-UNITED STATES MISSION TO QATAR, NATIONAL DAY - SALAM INTERNATIONAL
+UNITED STATES NATIONAL DAY - SALAM INTERNATIONAL

-United States Mission to Qatar hosted a National Day reception on February 2015 and Salam International was delighted to be one of the sponsors.
-The event honored national traditions and highlighted the US- Qatari relationships.
-It provides an exceptional opportunity to celebrate the United States of America and its vibrant and growing relationship with Qatar, while engaging a wide range of distinguished Qatari guests including government offices, business representatives, culture figures, students, journalist and others.
+Salam International was delighted to be one of the sponsors of the US National Day event.

+This event honored national traditions and highlighted the US-Qatari relationship.
+It provides an exceptional opportunity to celebrate the United States of America and its vibrant and growing relationship with Qatar, while engaging a wide range of distinguished Qatari guests including government offices, business representatives, culture figures, students, journalists and others.